 Figure 2 illustrates the memory operations distribution for all six retrieval methods.
 We observe that the two distributions closely match each other.
 Additionally, the data for each method, for total and average Mop, measured latency, and their relative ratio to BM25 are presented in Table 3.
 As expected, the measured latency is different across different CPUs.
 Mop is independent of what CPU is used.
 We also note that the relative comparisons between any pair of retrieval methods yields similar conclusions for the predicted Mop and the measured latency.
-As shown in Fig. 2, this statement holds not only for the mean, but for all distribution quantiles.
-These observations confirm that using PEIR to define performance models, and using Mop as efficiency indicator successfully allows for hardware-agnostic efficiency comparison of retrieval methods.
+As shown in Figure 2, this statement holds not only for the mean, of latency and number of memory opera- of coefficients for all queries and a rantions for all retrieval methods.